brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 ## Encoder-Decoder and Sequence-to-Sequence

-The Encoder-Decoder (original paper [Sequence to Sequence Learning with Neural Networks (Google, arXiv)](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf)) is a learning model that learns an encoding and a decoding task applied to two sequences, i.e. it trains for a sequence-to-sequence task such as the translation of a sentence from a given language to a target language.
+The Encoder-Decoder (original paper [Sequence to Sequence Learning with Neural Networks (Google, arXiv)](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf)) is an AutoEncoder model that learns an encoding and a decoding task applied to two sequences, i.e. it trains for a sequence-to-sequence task such as the translation of a sentence from a given language to a target language.
 The learning mechanism is a two-phase recursive algorithm, for the encoder and decoder respectively, where each phase is a sequence of iterations over a recursive neural network.

 The structure of its Recursive Deep Neural Network (RNN) is as follows:
 - Words are past as part of the input, represented by an embedding of dimensionality $d$;